Trading Strategies / Indicators

 What is the meaning of the RSI indicator?

 Among various tools of technical analysis, momentum oscillators study the velocity of change in the price of stocks.
 RSI (Relative Strength Index) Indicator is one such momentum oscillator and was first introduced in 1978 by J. Welles Wilder.
-This indicator can be used to analyse various securities like stocks, commodities, bonds, futures, etc. It helps in understanding the magnitude and the speed of the price changes over a specific period which is usually 14 days.
+This indicator can be used to analyse various securities like stocks, commodities, bonds, futures in the stock market in the stock market, etc. It helps in understanding the magnitude and the speed of the price changes over a specific period which is usually 14 days.
 The value derived from calculating the RSI indicator is then used to understand if the stocks or other security is overbought or underbought and if it is a good bet.

 How to calculate RSI Indicator?